 Message from the Grand President

-General the Lord Richards of Herstmonceux GCB CBE DSO DL
+Field Marshal The Lord Richards of Herstmonceux GCB CBE DSO DL

-I conclude by thanking our generous supporters, particularly those that make up the Commonwealth Veterans Review Committee: The Royal British Legion, The Royal Navy and Royal Marines Charity, The Army Benevolent Fund and The Royal Air Force Benevolent Fund.
-They have stood shoulder to shoulder with us over many years and this moral and financial support was a key factor in securing our FCDO extension.
+I draw to a close by thanking our generous supporters, particularly those that make up the Commonwealth Veterans Review Committee: The Royal British Legion, The Army Benevolent Fund, Greenwich Hospital and The Royal Air Force Benevolent Fund.

 Lord Richards